 People from all over the world visit webinars, no matter whether they live in Hamburg, New York, Dubai or Bangkok.
 That is why take the time difference into account at planning your webinar.

 Bind the online event to the organizer’s time zone.
 An exception to this is when your participants live in one time zone, while you are in another one.

 Synchronize time with attendees

 Users can easily forget about the time difference.
-Be sure to help you participants learn the exact time they their time zone has that the webinar will start.
+Be sure to help you participants learn the exact time their time zone has that the webinar will start.

-With the help of Google, the current time for any city can be learnt.
+With the help of Google, the current time for any city can be learned.
 Put the word “time” into the search bar and supply it with the city name.
 Right above the search output, Google will show the current time for the city in question.

 Use the above research results or hold your own survey among your subscribers in order to choose the event date.
-Adjust the webinar time to the more visited one and increase your attendance by several percent.
+Adjust the webinar time to the more visited one and increase your attendance by several percents.